 You need individual approaches, not pitches!
 You need a different one for each mutually-beneficial connection you want to make.

 You wouldn’t start your first conversation with the jogger by telling him about the big award you just won for your last professional project, would you?
 You wouldn’t approach the new mom with a complaint about the neighborhood, right?

 All you’re really doing is introducing yourself and inviting the other person to have a conversation with you.
 A conversation where you listen first and offer something second.

 No one likes a conversation where it’s clear the other person isn’t listening and is only waiting to interject.
 Talk about an ‘ick’!
 So slow down and listen.
-Know what you want, but at the top of that list should be wanting to genuinely listen about what the other person is saying.
+Know what you want, but at the top of that list should be wanting to genuinely listen to what the other person is saying.

 Here’s how to get started: First, realize one size doesn’t fit all.
 What do you want from each person?
 What do you have to offer each person?
-Get clear on what you want, know how can help others, and brainstorm a way you can benefit them.
+Get clear on what you want, know how you can help others, and brainstorm a way you can benefit them.
 Then… you can start working on your introduction (notice how I didn’t say ‘pitch’?).